andressabertolini/frontpedia/Shopify/Connecting the store with Shopify Theme Kit.md

 ## Connecting the store with Shopify Theme Kit

-Acesse o Shopify Partners
+Access Shopify Partners

 https://partners.shopify.com/

-- Crie uma loja de teste e certifique-se que tem um tema instalado
+- Create a test store and make sure you have a theme installed

 ---

-### Conseguindo o password:
+### Getting the password:

-Crie um custom app:
+Create a custom app:

-Clicando em Apps no menu e depois Private Apps
+Clicking on Apps in the menu and then Private Apps

-- nome: teste-themekit
+- name: test-themekit
 - email
-- Mudar permissão: Themes > Read and Write
+- Change permission: Themes > Read and Write

-Irá gerar o API Key e API Password (Shopify API credentials - Para conectar ao Shopify)
+It will generate the API Key and API Password (Shopify API credentials - To connect to Shopify)

 password: shppa_****************